schoolofdata-ch/schoolofdata-ch.github.io/_posts/2017-04-11-May-Data-Expedition.md

 ### Follow

 Please [contact us](https://schoolofdata-ch.github.io/#contact) in case of any questions.
 Sign up to our [public forum](https://forum.schoolofdata.ch) or [newsletter](http://tinyletter.com/schoolofdata-ch) to be notified of upcoming [Expeditions](https://forum.schoolofdata.ch/c/expeditions) and other [Events](https://forum.schoolofdata.ch/c/events).
-Thanks for inviting your friends and !
+Thanks for inviting your friends / colleagues!

 ```
 define:colloquy - Latin colloquium, from colloqui to converse, from com- + loqui to speak